 Branding Checklist – #5 Highlight Your UVP

 If your UVP is excellent customer service or a firm belief in only using sustainable products, then it should be in your content.
-You must also live up to your word as according to a 2019 Stackla report.
+You must also live up to your word, according to a 2019 Stackla report.
 “86 percent of consumers say that authenticity is a key factor when deciding what brands they like and support”.
-Consistency is again crucial.
+Consistency is, again, crucial.
 If consumers see opposing content styles on your social media accounts as they do on your website, they’ll fail to recognize your brand and connect.

 #6 Create a Brand Style Guide

 You ensure consistency throughout your website and other branding strategies by creating a brand style guide.
 Your brand style exists to support you and simplify what can often be confusing for new businesses.
 It should contain every design element of your company’s branding and document the objectives and expectations of how and where you’re using them, from blog posts to office spaces and presentations to business cards.

 You use a brand style guide to answer questions like:

 - Your brand story – Its mission, vision, and core values.

 - Your logo guidelines – Logo sizes, acceptable color variations, and clear space rules.

 - Brand color palette – Which colors do you use where.